19hours/sg-statutes/Acts/Companies Act.md

 —

+42 —

-42 —Prohibition of carrying on business with fewer than statutory minimum of members (Repealed by Act 5 of 2004)
+Prohibition of carrying on business with fewer than statutory minimum of members (Repealed by Act 5 of 2004)

 —